The face of the water, in all its states, is as mysterious as a human face.

 It reveals as much as it can hide.

 * The commissioning artwork to the specific size and finish by the client is subject to an individual quote.
 The client will receive virtual (in situ) proposals before order placement.
 A deposit of 25% is required to place an order.

 ** Finished works are archival quality photographs mounted and coated with Timeless Veneer on classic painter panels with black satin floating frames.
 Virtual image placement in the client setting is available free of charge.

 I didn’t choose the place and time of my birth, but the consequences influenced my life.
 Neither did I pick a tool; I stumbled upon it accidentally in my young, formative years.
 It helped me manage and slow down my otherwise distracted and racing mind.
 Taking a photograph forced me to think much harder about what I was looking at.
 The high cost of materials and long darkroom hours motivated me to better synthesize my views before I “clicked.”
-Unaware then, I adopted a process that gradually shaped how I view things and communicate about them.
-Quite possibly, I do it better in visual language than the written one.
+Unaware then, I adopted a process that gradually shaped how I view the world around me and communicate.
+Quite possibly, I do it better in visual language than written one.
 Consequently, English, my fourth spoken language, remains a work in progress.

-I see now my life and everything around it as continuously evolving processes.
+I now see my life and everything around it as continuously evolving processes.
 The outcome always matters to me regardless of historical, political, and cultural starting points.
 In the last two decades, the interaction process between the natural biosphere and human ecology has been a subject of my main interest.
 The cultural changes in our society made exhibiting my work in public and private galleries no longer attainable.
-However, my focus has not changed as the need to communicate it.
+However, my focus has not changed, or the need to communicate it.